bootstrap-vue/bootstrap-vue/src/components/table/README.md

 of which you can supply to `<b-td>` or `<b-th>` via the `stacked-heading` prop.
 Only plain strings are supported (not HTML markup), as we use the pseudo element `::before` and css `content` property.

-Here is the same table as above, which has the etra markup to handle stacked mode:
+Here is the same table as above, set to be always stacked, which has the extra markup to handle stacked mode (specifically for generating the cell headings):

 ```html
 <div>